Skip to main content

 This indicator shows past development in investments in electricity grid infrastructure (transmission and distribution).
 While data for the historical trend as well as for a future benchmark are available, differences in how these are defined in terms of scope of the definition do not allow for a comparison of the trend with the benchmark.

-Data show an annual increase of 5% between 2017 and 2022.
-This development was heading in the right direction but was too slow as the EU suggests a 15% increase in investments compared to its own baseline.
+Data show an annual increase of 2.7mEUR/year between 2021 and 2022.
+This development was heading in the right direction but was too slow as the EU suggests 84 bln EUR per year between 2031-2040.

 Definition